Off to the jolly olde sod…

 As their reputations grow, Harold and Eric’s paths begin to cross.
 Harold travels to Scotland to watch Eric run, and also to see a famous coach who’s there observing, Sam Mussabini (Ian Holm).
 What they witness is mind-boggling.
 Eric is elbowed off the track in the first turn, and everyone thinks he’s out.
 Incredibly, however, Eric picks himself up and charges back into the race, not going full-throttle until he’s overtaken the leader.

 Harold watches, stone-faced, crumpling his program in his fist as Eric crosses the finish line.
 He meets with Sam after the race, and asks him if he can help him win against Eric Liddell.
 Sam is a little taken aback because coaches are the ones to take on students, not vice versa, but he promises to observe Harold.

 Funnily enough, or not, the opportunity comes when Harold himself races against Eric, and he loses by two yards.
-Harold is gobsmacked, because he’s never lost a race in his life, but it’s enough to convince Sam to take him on (See footage of the real Abrahams and Mussabini here).
+Harold is gobsmacked, because he’s never lost a race in his life, but it’s enough to convince Sam to take him on (See the real Abrahams and Mussabini here).

 All roads lead to the Olympics, and Harold and Sam train like fury.
 So do Eric and Sandy.
 They’re both shoo-ins for the team, of course, as are Harold’s friends, Lord Andrew Lindsay (Nigel Havers), Aubrey, and Henry (Daniel Gerroll).
 They’re part of a formidable team, and their competition includes the equally formidable American team, especially medalists Charlie Paddock and Jackson Scholz.